HL7/fhircast-docs/docs/specification/STU1.md

 ### Unsubscribe

-Once a subscribing app no longer wants to receive event notifications, it MUST unsubscribe from the session.
-The unsubscribe request message mirrors the subscribe request message with only a single difference: the `hub.mode` MUST be equal to the string _unsubscribe_.
+Once a subscribing app no longer wants to receive event notifications, it SHALL unsubscribe from the session.
+The unsubscribe request message mirrors the subscribe request message with only a single difference: the `hub.mode` MUST be equal to the lowercase string _unsubscribe_.

 #### Unsubscribe Request Example